-WR Gordon: Browns have 'a lot more work to do'
+WR Gordon: 'A lot more work to do' for Browns

 CARSON, Calif. -- There were no grandiose statements of perspective or insight from Josh Gordon after his first game for the Cleveland Browns since Dec.
 21, 2014.

-When Sunday's game against the Los Angeles Chargers was over, Gordon was another receiver on a team that had just fallen to 0-12.
+When Sunday's matchup with the Los Angeles Chargers was over, Gordon was another receiver on a team that had just fallen to 0-12.

 "Football is what I've been doing my whole life," Gordon said of his first game after missing 44 to team and NFL suspensions.
 "New stadium ... that's about it."

-Gordon referred to the StubHub Center where the Chargers will play until the new stadium in Los Angeles is ready.
-His overall feeling: Excited he was back, but unhappy that he could not do more to keep the Browns from their 12th loss in 12 games.
-He even said there was no magic moment for him before the game, that he'd gone through those emotions in practice back in Cleveland.
+Gordon was referring to the StubHub Center, where the Chargers will play until the new stadium in Los Angeles is ready.
+His overall feeling: Excited that he was back but unhappy that he could not do more to keep the Browns from experiencing their 12th loss in 12 games this season.
+He even said there was no magic moment for him before the game and that he had gone through those emotions in practice back in Cleveland.

 He was simply a guy who had four catches for 85 yards for a losing team.